 - Eye Beams: Battra in his adult form.

-- Gaia's Vengeance: The weather machine of the Cosmos civilization angered the Earth, producing Battra.
+- The weather machine of the Cosmos civilization angered the Earth, producing Battra.

 - Green Aesop: All over the place.

-- Heroic Sacrifice: Battra in dropping Godzilla into the ocean.
+- Heroic Sacrifice: Battra, in the course of helping Mothra drop Godzilla into the ocean.

 - Laser-Guided Karma: Takeshi Tomokane has 2 (negatively): In the film, all of his accomplishments and project are utterly destroyed ever since he kidnapped the Cosmos.
 In the manga adaptation, killing Masaeko, crash into Godzilla's foot.